-1. Module code: B19TVC06E
+1. Module code: B19TC07E

 2. Title: ENVIRONMENTAL ECONOMICS

 3. Credit points: 3

 4. Start term: Spring

 5. Module leader: KATALIN ERDŐS, DR.

+6. Accredited by:

-6. Module restrictions:
+7. Module restrictions:

 Pre-requisite none

-4 4 Other restrictions or It is recommended to have Microeconomics passed before taking this module.
-Aims: Economic growth and environmental pollution seem to go hand-in-hand.
-Global issu give alarming signs of environmental and social crises.
-The aim of this course is to provi the students with an understanding of basic concepts and principles of environment economics.
-The course enables the students to understand and critically analyse glob issues and the potential answers to them.
-It also provides them with knowledge requir for intermediate courses in environmental economics.
-8. Learning outcomes: On completion of this module, the successful student will be able to: 1. explain core issues in the field of environmental economics 2. evaluate the applicability of theories in the changing global environment 3. examine the characteristics of efficient pollution control policies 4. design effective small-scale research 5. propose solutions to complex issues related to environmental pollution model the costs and benefits of pollution control policies.
-Syllabus: Introduction, visions of ch: Property rights, externalities and environmental problems Benefit-cost analysis and other decision-making metrics Valuing the environment: Methods Economics of pollution control: An overview Stationary-source local and regional air pollution Climate change Mobile-source air pollution Water pollution Toxic substances and environmental justice History of environment al protection: Sustainability and welfare issue Visions for the Future I Revisited Learning and teaching strate Seminars will be introduced b y a quick quiz on basic facts and causations related to the to awake students' interest and increase their sensibility on tudents are required to work in groups on real-life examples • m to practically apply theoretical concepts of environmental ritical thinking on comprehensive issues in this field.
-Groups then share their solutions that demonstrate both the knowledge theory and the individual approach of the groups.
-Assessment scheme: Formative assessment sche me studies are processed in groups in order to enhance better oncepts and support the understanding of the application of olutions are discussed and feedback on the groups' solutions is provided by peers and the lecturer.
-Summative assessment sch Group classwork gives 30% of the final grade.
-Groups are requested to contribute to complete solution of the in-class work (see formative assessment).
-It provides opportunity for students to demonstrate their ability to apply theoretical concept address practical problems.
-(LOs 1, 2, 3, 5, and 6)

-There is no resit opportunity for the classwork.
+Programme restrictions BSc in Tourism and Catering

+Level restrictions 4

+Other restrictions or It is recommended to have Microeconomics passed

+requirements before taking this module.

+$\overline{}$ A •

+Economic growth and environmental pollution seem to go hand-in-hand.
+Global issues give alarming signs of environmental and social crises.
+The aim of this course is to provide the students with an understanding of basic concepts and principles of environmental economics.
+The course enables the students to understand and critically analyse global issues and the potential answers to them.
+It also provides them with knowledge required for intermediate courses in environmental economics.

+- 1. explain core issues in the field of environmental economics - 2. evaluate the applicability of theories in the changing global environment - 3. examine the characteristics of efficient pollution control policies - 4. design effective small-scale research - 5. propose solutions to complex issues related to environmental pollution - 6. model the costs and benefits of pollution control policies.

+- Introduction, visions of the future

+- The economic approach: Property rights, externalities and environmental problems

+- Evaluating trade-offs: Benefit-cost analysis and other decision-making metrics

+- Valuing the environment: Methods

+- Economics of pollution control: An overview

+- Stationary-source local and regional air pollution

+- Climate change

+- Mobile-source air pollution

+- Water pollution

+- Toxic substances and environmental justice

+- History of environmental protection: Sustainability and welfare issues

+- Visions for the Future Revisited

+Seminars will be introduced by a quick quiz on basic facts and causations related to the topic to be discussed in order to awake students' interest and increase their sensibility on global issues.
+Following this, students are required to work in groups on real-life examples and case studies that help them to practically apply theoretical concepts of environmental economics and develop critical thinking on comprehensive issues in this field.
+Groups then present their solutions that demonstrate both the knowledge of general theory and the individual approach of the groups.

+Weekly real-life case studies are processed in groups in order to enhance better understanding of theoretical concepts and support the understanding of application of policy tools in practice.
+The solutions are discussed and feedback on the groups' solutions is provided by peers and the lecturer.

+Two weeks before the term papers are due students have to submit an essay on a topic recommended by the lecturer and get a formative feedback on it during class before the week of the term papers.

+Two term papers (25% each) give 50% of the final grade.
+Term papers are essay questions on real or hypothetical cases that provide opportunity for students to demonstrate their ability to apply theoretical concepts to address practical problems.
+(LOs 1, 2, 3, 5 and 6)

+If the student fails to achieve more than 50% in total of the two term papers there is one comprehensive retake opportunity during the last week of the study period.

-Individual research assignment gives 70% of the final grade.
+Individual research assignment gives 50% of the final grade.
 The assignment has to be submitted before the last week of the study period.
-In the assignment, the student has to critically discuss an issue in the field of environmental economics based on individual data collection and theoretical concepts.
+In the assignment the student has to critically discuss an issue in the field of environmental economics based on individual data collection and theoretical concepts.
 The topic has to be submitted for approval at least 4 weeks before the submission deadline.
 Assignments submitted on topics not approved by the lecturer will be automatically rejected without correction.
-(LO4 and 5)
+(LO 4)